shlokgoyal2005/memcode/Readme.md

 2. Run `npm install`

 #### Set up the database.
 1. Create a new development database 'memcode': `make db-reset`.
-This will create the raw database for you - schema, a few necessary database rows, and nothing else.
+This will create the raw database for you - schema and a few necessary database rows.
-If you would like a bigger database to have something to work with, please write to contact@memcode.com, and I will create a development dump for you.

 #### Start code compilers and server.
 1. Run `make all` in your terminal.